-This upscale capsule hotel is within walking distance of Shinjuku Station, Shinjuku Isetan shopping center and the eclectic nightlife area Golden Gai.
-Anshin Oyado is a safe and tightly-run hotel with English-speaking staff and Japanese-style amenities.
-Guests change into slippers upon entering and have access to shared bathing facilities.
-The free Wi-Fi is exceptional.
-Every convenience is available here, so you’ll hardly even notice it’s a capsule hotel at all!
+This upscale capsule hotel is within walking distance of Shinjuku Station, Isetan Shinjuku shopping centre and the eclectic nightlife of Golden Gai.
+It’s a safe and tightly run hotel with English-speaking staff and Japanese-style amenities.
+You’ll change into slippers upon entering and have access to shared bathing facilities.
+The free wifi is exceptional.

-See another side of Shinjuku at this sleek capsule hotel.
-Located just one stop from Shinjuku Station in Shin Okubo, Tokyo’s vibrant Korea Town, The Global Hotel Tokyo is surrounded by the food, music and culture of Japan’s neighbour.
-It’s also only a short walk away from the attractions Shinjuku is famous for!
-A rooftop terrace, desk space and laundry facilities are among the selection of amenities offered at this stylish hotel.
+See another side of Shinjuku at this sleek capsule hotel, just one stop from Shinjuku Station in Shin Okubo, Tokyo’s vibrant Korea Town.
+The Global is surrounded by the food, music and culture of Japan’s neighbour.
+While inside this is a stylish hotel that offers a rooftop terrace, desk space and laundry facilities.

-Nine hours is an ultra-modern capsule hotel also located in the Shin Okubo area of Shinjuku.
-This futuristic hotel will make you feel like you’re stepping onboard a spaceship thanks to the electronic check-in procedures and the brightly lit pods used for sleeping.
-The common area offers a wonderful view of downtown Shinjuku and has plenty of space for guests to work and relax.
-The front desk is open 24 hours, so you can easily book one of the 200-plus pods any time of the day or night.
+Nine Hours is an ultra-modern capsule hotel that can also be found in the Shin Okubo district.
+This futuristic hotel will make you feel like you’re stepping onboard a spaceship thanks to the electronic check-in procedures and brightly lit sleeping pods.
+The common area offers a wonderful view of downtown Shinjuku and has plenty of space to work and relax.
+The front desk is open 24 hours, so you can book one of the 200-plus pods any time, day or night.

 Capsule Hotel Shinjuku 510 is located right in the heart of Kabukicho.
-From the outside, it greatly resembles the love hotels that populate the area.
-The interior is retro but very clean; the highlight is definitely the large shared bath and sauna.
-If the novelty of staying in a hotel geared more towards business professionals than tourists appeals to you, this is the place to go.
+And, from the outside, it resembles one of the love hotels that populate the area.
+The interior is retro but clean, the highlight being the large shared bath and sauna.
+If the novelty of staying in a hotel geared more towards business professionals than tourists appeals to you, this is the place.

-Capsule Hotel Transit Shinjuku is also located in Kabukicho.
-This cute, colourful hotel is an exceptionally friendly place to stay.
-Use of the hotel’s comic-book corner, Nintendo Switch, VR machines and other entertainment facilities is included in the price of your stay.
-Free Wi-Fi is also available, and guests can rent a pocket Wi-Fi from the 24-hour front desk, which will allow you to connect to the internet on the move as you explore Shinjuku.
+This cute, colourful hotel in Kabukicho is an exceptionally friendly place to stay.
+Make use of the in-house comic book corner, Nintendo Switch, VR machines and other entertainment facilities.
+You can also rent a pocket wifi from the 24-hour front desk, which will allow you to connect to the internet on the move as you explore Shinjuku.

-Another Kabukicho capsule hotel, the Shinjuku Kuyakusho-mae has large, comfortable beds and a café for guests to use.
-Plus, many of the staff speak English.
-It has capsules for both men and women, but the bath and sauna are for men only.
-The bathing area is styled like an ornate Grecian bath, marble statues and all, making it the highlight of this hotel for those who can access it.
+The Shinjuku Kuyakusho-mae – another Kabukicho capsule hotel – has large, comfortable beds, a café and English-speaking staff.
+It has capsules for both men and women, although the bath and sauna are for men only.
+The bathing area is styled like an ornate Roman bath, marble statues and all, making it the highlight of this hotel for those who can access it.